 - The gravel should be made into a sort of ‘hill’ or slightly raised above the level of the dirt.
 This will improve drainage and airflow under the dog house.

 - The gravel should not include quartz or be of a pure limestone composition.
 Quartz gravel is often containing multiple sharp shards.
 Treat quartz like broken glass.
 You wouldn’t want your dog to walk on broken glass, just as you would not do barefoot yourself (I would hope).

 Limestone won’t be sharp like quartz.
-The issue with limestone is that it is quite basic in terms of pH.
+The issue with limestone is that it is pretty basic in terms of pH.
 When water is added to limestone, the stone can slowly dissolve into the water, making the water a base that can irritate or even chemically burn the skin.
-It can also alter the pH of the surrounding soil which can harm your grass or garden.
+It can also alter the pH of the surrounding soil, which can harm your grass or garden.

-Cinder blocks work fine, as long as you’ve got a compacted base for them to sit on.
+Cinder blocks work fine as long as you’ve got a compacted base for them to sit on.
 Also, you may need to consider what size of cinder block you use, or you might need a ramp up to the dog house door.
-There are cinder blocks that are fairly thin, I believe about 3 inches deep, so those might work fine.
+There are thin cinder blocks about 3 inches deep, so those might work fine.

-The consideration with cinder blocks or any form of brick or block for that matter, is the same consideration we have for using patio stones.
+The consideration with cinder blocks or any brick or block is the same consideration we have for using patio stones.
 These are heavy, solid blocks.
-You can lay them directly on dirt, but don’t expect them to stay level, or on top of the soil for long.
+You can lay them directly on dirt, but don’t expect them to stay level or on top of the soil for long.
 Any type of heavy block or stone will always sink into the dirt.
 Think of dirt as a really, really thick liquid.
-Stones always sink in liquid, and likewise, they also always sink in dirt.
+Stones always sink in liquid, and likewise, they also always sink in the dirt.
 It just takes a lot longer, that’s all.